PetriKiviniemi/KuntarekryMobile/README.md

 4. Install other necessary dependencies
 5. Start the app in Expo Go

 Make sure your mobile devices is in the same network as the device (e.g. PC) you're launching the expo instance from.
+If you have trouble connecting to the app due to issues with firewall or unable to access the same network,
+you can try ```npx expo start --tunnel``` instead.
 Scan the QR code with your phone's camera and the app will launch within Expo Go on your mobile device.

 ### Building